 An elective course with no knowledge of French required.
 Texts and course will be in English.
 This course will deal with broad themes and their connections to world literature and cultures.
 This course may be accepted as part of the requirements for language majors with permission of the department.

 FRE 4180, 4190: Foreign Travel (1-3 each) Approval of department required for credit.

-FRE 4210: French Literature of the 20th Century (3) Prerequisite: FRE 2020.
+Prerequisite: FRE 2020.
 Offered by announcement.

-FRE 4510: French Literature of the Middle Ages (3) Prerequisite: FRE 2020 Offered by announcement.
+FRE 4510: French Literature of the Middle Ages (3)

-FRE 4550: French Theater (3) Prerequisite: FRE 2020 A study of selected French drama from the Middle Ages through the 20th century.
+FRE 4550: French Theater (3) Prerequisite: FRE 2020